dnsimple/dnsimple-developer/content/domains/nameservers.md

 ~~~

-## De-register a name server in the registry
+## De-register a domain name server at the registry

     DELETE /domains/:domain/registry_name_servers/:name